CRC Open WebUI User Guide

 9.2.
 RAG using all file Ids

 The following python block of codes loads your API key, your model and query definitions, fetches all your file ids, and does RAG on your file contents using your query and chosen model.
-It saves the output to a file named ‘myragoutput.txt’.
+It saves the output to a file named ‘myragoutput.txt and also returns a JSON dictionary object when the main function is called.

 When you call the python file you should pass your chosen model and query as arguments.